Neovascular Age-Related Macular Degeneration

 What is Neovascular age-related macular degeneration?

-A condition where abnormal blood vessels grow in the eye, leading to vision loss.
+A condition where new blood vessels grow in the eye, leading to vision loss in older adults.

 What causes Neovascular age-related macular degeneration?